privacybydesign/pbdf-website/pages/en/irma-explanation.md

 associated public key.
 Digital signatures that satisfy certain requirements have a legal status.

-A big disadvantage of both tranditional and current digital signatures is that they give very little information about who precisely signs, in which capacity.
+A big disadvantage of both traditional and current digital signatures is that they give very little information about who precisely signs, in which capacity.

-An attribute-based signature is a special digital signature in wich the attachment to the document securely contains a number of attributes of the signer.
+An attribute-based signature is a special digital signature in which the attachment to the document securely contains a number of attributes of the signer.
 These attributes are visible to everyone who checks the signature.
-In this way you can see for instance that a written account of ilness has actually been signed by a medical doctor, via the "medical doctor" attribute, possibly combined with the signer's medical specialisation.
+In this way you can see for instance that a written account of illness has actually been signed by a medical doctor, via the "medical doctor" attribute, possibly combined with the signer's medical specialization.
 Another example is a request from a citizen to the authorities, say about some permit, which is signed with the citizen's own national registration number included as attribute.
-In this way the authorities recognise that the request really comes from a particular citizen.
-Also payment orders can be realised via attribute-based signatures, by including the bank account number of the signer as attribute in the signature.
+In this way the authorities recognize that the request really comes from a particular citizen.
+Also payment orders can be realized via attribute-based signatures, by including the bank account number of the signer as attribute in the signature.

 Attribute-based signatures are supported by the IRMA software.
-Attribute-based signatures form a novel concept with unprecented application possiblities.
+Attribute-based signatures form a novel concept with unprecedented application possibilities.

 [To the top](#top)